wangyining18/harp/website/content/docs/harpdaal/harpdaal.md

 * HomogenTableHarpMap: convert data between DAAL's HomogenNumericTable and Harp's map
 * HomogenTableHarpTable: convert data between DAAL's HomogenNumericTable and Harp's table

-Within the *RotatorDaal*, the data transfer between Harp and DAAL is also overlapped by the computation work in another pipeline.
+Within the *RotatorDaal*, the data transfer between Harp and DAAL are also overlapped by the computation work in another pipeline.
 Thus, if there is enough computation workload, the overhead of data conversion could be significantly reduced.
 It is also very straightforward to invoke these conversion tools.

 ```java